w3c/market-data-odrl-profile/NewActivityTerms.md

 ----------------|------------
 Data Set Type |
 Context |
-Note | Covered by the [md:Derive](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#derive-0-9 action) action?
+Note | Covered by the [md:Derive](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#derive-0-9) action?

 **Creating internal apps** | -
 ----------------|------------
 Data Set Type |
 Context |
-Note | Covered by the `md:Non-Display` action?
+Note | Covered by the [md:Non-Display](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#non-display) action?

 **Transfer** | -
 ----------------|------------
 Data Set Type |
 Context |
-Note | Same as the md:Distribute action?
+Note | Is there an implication that the rights are transfered rather than the data (which would be covered by the [md:Distribute](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#distribute-0-9) action)?

 **Decrypt** | -